NoelleStern/GameBricked/README.md

 **Interrupts are hardware events that trigger software effects.**

 Interrupts are getting processed on a CPU tick when specific registers bits are set and CPU isn't currently mid-executing an instruction.
 It's a crucial tool for programmers to make software effects happen on certain hardware events.
 When interrupt is being registered by a CPU, CPU jumps to an address associated with that interrupt.
-There are 5 different types of GameBoy interrupts:
+There are 5 different types of Game Boy interrupts:

 | Name       | Address         | Requested on                                        |
 | ---------: | :-------------: | --------------------------------------------------- |